-Basically, they’re a tremendous help since they let you use both hands for other things, like getting more kindling for the fire if you haven’t enough around.
+Basically, they’re a tremendous help since they let you use both hands for other things, like adding more kindling for the fire if you haven’t enough yet.

 There’s probably not a soul who hasn’t heard about Zippo by now, and the truth is that it’s a trustworthy brand that works amazingly in difficult situations because they’re:

-- Besides, if you’re sure you can’t light them anymore, simply get their stuffing out.
+Plus, if you’re sure you can’t light it anymore, simply get the stuffing out.
 It’s made out of cotton and it can help you start a fire the traditional way.

-- Adjustable: The length of their wick can be set depending on your preferences: bigger length for bigger flame, smaller length for the smaller flame.
+The length of their wick can be set depending on your preferences: bigger length for bigger flame, smaller length for smaller flame.

 The cons are there too because Zippos are:

 - Quicker to evaporate.

 These lighters have many of the above-discussed characteristics, seeing as they’re: